apache/nifi-site/src/pages/markdown/quickstart.md

 2. You need Apache [Maven 3.X][maven].
 We've successfully used 3.2.3 and as far back as 3.0.5
 3. Ensure your MAVEN_OPTS provides sufficient memory.
 Some build steps are fairly memory intensive
     - These settings have worked well `MAVEN_OPTS="-Xms1024m -Xmx3076m -XX:MaxPermSize=256m"`
-4. Build the nifi parent.
-In the root dir of the source tree cd to `nifi-parent`.
-   Run `mvn clean install`
-5. Build the nifi nar maven plugin.
-In the root dir of the source tree cd to `nifi-nar-maven-plugin`.
-   Run `mvn clean install`
-6. Build the entire code base.
-In the root dir of the source tree cd to `nifi` and run `mvn -T C2.0 clean install` You can tweak the maven build settings as you like but the previous command will execute with 2 threads per core.
+4. Build the entire code base.
+In the root dir of the source tree run `mvn -T C2.0 clean install` You can tweak the maven build settings as you like but the previous command will execute with 2 threads per core.

-Now you should have a fully functioning build off the latest code in the develop branch.
+Now you should have a fully functioning build off the latest codebase.

 ## Running the application